 A “foreign” filing is when you have a regular, domestic corporation in a state (typically the one where you first formed your business) and need the company to be able to operate in another state.
 This is where you would file a “Foreign Qualification” to the new state for your domestic corporation to be able to operate in both states.
 You must have an existing domestic corporation before you can file as a foreign corporation.

 Incfile provides a cost-effective service to help you create your corporation.
-We guide you through the process and handle most of the administrative steps on your behalf, such as filing your Certificate of Formation.
+We guide you through the process and handle most of the administrative steps on your behalf, such as filing your Articles of Incorporation.
 Our packages also provide a free Registered Agent service for the first year.
 If you're looking for assistance forming a corporation, we can help you start a TX S Corporation or C Corporation.